operasoftware/devopera/blog/_posts/2010-02-16-speak-the-web-liverpool.md

 ---
-title: The future of web technologies - Speak the Web, Liverpool
+title: The Future of Web Technologies — Speak the Web, Liverpool
 authors:
 - patrick-lauke
 tags: